tantaman/ARMI/README.md

     server.getClientMethods().someClientMethod(params...);

-Clients can be called back when server methods return:
+Clients can be called back when server methods return by providing a callback as the last parameter:

     ServerInterface serverMethods = client.getServerMethods();
     serverMethods.someMethod(params..., new CompletionCallback<Type>() {